Monomialization of singular metrics on real surfaces: Local normal forms of differentials and of the inner metric on singular surfaces

 \section{Local normal forms of differentials and of the inner metric on singular surfaces}

-We finish this paper addressing the primary motivation of this work: describing locally, in a resolved manifold, the pull-back of the inner metric, by the resolution mapping, of an embedded real surface singularity.
-As a consequence of the previous sections we get a proof of the Hsiang \& Pati property for real surfaces which is a bit different from the existing ones \cite{HP,PaSt,Gri1,BBM}.
+We complete the paper addressing the primary motivation of this work: describing locally, in a resolved manifold, the pull-back of the inner metric, by the resolution mapping, of an embedded real surface singularity.
+As a consequence of the previous sections we get a proof of the Hsiang \& Pati property for real surfaces which is a bit different from the existing ones \cite{HP,PaSt,Gri1,BBGM}.